clearlinux/clear-linux-documentation/source/guides/stacks/dbrs.rst

 Where
 * `pmem_path` is the path to the pool file, which should include the path itself and the file name
 * `pool_size` is the size of the pool file in bytes.
-If you are using the `Docker image`_ you can pass this value as an environment variable to the container runtime in Gb and the calculation is done automatically.
+If you are using the `Docker image with Cassandra`_ you can pass this value as an environment variable to the container runtime in Gb and the calculation is done automatically.

 Is important to note that when creating the filesystem in the pmem device certain amount of space of the device is used by the filesystem metadata so the pool_size should be smaller than the total pmem namespace size.

-When using the `Docker image`_, the file `jvm.options` is automatically populated with the environment variables `CASSANDRA_PMEM_POOL_NAME` and `CASSANDRA_FSDAX_POOL_SIZE_GB`.
+When using the `Docker image with Cassandra`_, the file `jvm.options` is automatically populated with the environment variables `CASSANDRA_PMEM_POOL_NAME` and `CASSANDRA_FSDAX_POOL_SIZE_GB`.

 devdax
 ------